 Click the Start Button > type Task Manager > click View Running processes with Task Manager > click the Performance tab

 Under the Performance tab, check CPU Usage and Memory to see if they are constantly running near maximum, this indicated high cpu usage.
 This is not normal.
 If the CPU is constantly running full-throttle, then upgrading the processor or replacing the computer might necessary (That is if there is no virus or malware infection).

 Although it is rare, virus infections are possible.
-Some Anti-Virus software include Avast, Microsoft Security Essentials, and AVG.
+Some Anti-Virus software includes Avast, Microsoft Security Essentials, and AVG.
 After the virus is removed, you might want to consider leaving the anti-virus software’s real-time scanning feature off to conserve CPU usage.

 Spyware, malware, adware, these are all different types of malevolent software that either spam you or spy on your computer.
 Key loggers can record your keystrokes and steal passwords and credit card information.
 They can also cause the computer to slow down.
 Install anti-spyware to keep your computer spyware free.
-Some Anti-spyware software include WinThruster, and Spybot – Search & Destroy.
+Some Anti-spyware software includes WinThruster, and Spybot – Search & Destroy.

 Optimize the Registry